openfaas/of-watchdog/README.md

 ### 3. Streaming fork (mode=streaming) - default.

-Forks a process per request and can deal with more data than is available memory capacity - i.e. 512mb VM can process multiple GB of video.
+Forks a process per request and can deal with a request body larger than memory capacity - i.e. 512mb VM can process multiple GB of video.

 HTTP headers cannot be sent after function starts executing due to input/output being hooked-up directly to response for streaming efficiencies.
 Response code is always 200 unless there is an issue forking the process.
 An error mid-flight will have to be picked up on the client.
 Multi-threaded.